Beara way

 I met other folks - some people on horseback, other hikers, and a couple chaps doing trail maintenance, but no one else doing the trail.

-Wet sensors
+wet sensors

 I have been worried a leak, so have setting up wet sensors around the house.
 The first of these didn’t work wet at all.
 They didn’t detect a real leak, and also didn’t detect when put on a plate of water.
 I bought a few more of a different model, will see if they do any better.